 To look closer at this certain chord type we can take Cmaj7 as an example.
 Cmaj7 consists of four notes: C, E, G and B. Played as an open chord on the guitar it includes the following notes (from 5th to 1st string): C, B, G, B and E. The B note is duplicated, but not because it's the most important note, but due to the circumstance of the instrument and how it's tuned.

-Moveable barre shapes for major 7th chords
+Movable barre shapes for major 7th chords

 These two shapes can be used for all maj7 chords and the root note is the bass notes on the 6th and 5th strings respectively.
 The reason for the names "Emaj7-shape" and "Amaj7-shape" is that the shapes are based on Emaj7 and Amaj7 shapes in open position (see above).
-So, if you place the barre finger on the first fret and uses the Emaj7-shape, you will play Fmaj7.
+So, if you place the barre finger on the first fret and uses the Emaj7-shape, that makes you play Fmaj7.